 For those unfortunate souls who are intolerant of or allergic to it, I encourage you to look elsewhere.
 Gluten-free dough typically requires a bread pan (our bread is considered free-form), and we just can't (and may never be able to) produce the flavor and texture profiles we demand.

 Do I have to use the Average Joe Bread Pot?

-Can I bake gluten-free bread with the Kit?
+Can I make whole wheat bread with the Kits?

 Sure, you can use up to 100% whole wheat flour.
 The oil, germ, and bran will naturally result in a much denser and heavier loaf, so you might bump up the yeast to 1/2 or 1 tsp.
 But the crust will still be great!